Beginner’s Guide to Attribution Models

 Attribution modeling is the process by which a brand credits conversion value across multiple touchpoints.
 These customer journey intersections allow marketers to define their most successful channels clearly, and also allows for tons of optimization, especially when dealing with multi-channel funnel attributions.
-With the recent addition of multi-channel funnel tracking, proper attribution modeling has become an essential characteristic of conversion-based marketing strategies.
+With the recent addition of multi-channel attribution tools like funnel tracking, proper attribution modeling has become an essential characteristic of conversion-based marketing strategies.

 Issues With Traditional Attribution Modeling

 Attribution modeling really started as a way for large data companies to acquire conversion data from websites.
 When Facebook or Google (and many others) land visitors on a website, they use tracking scripts or pixels to attribute revenue (and the credit of a conversion) to their consecutive analytics systems.
 This creates a data disconnect because each platform wants to credit themselves with the conversion, often leading to data diffusion or inaccurate reporting.

 This inaccuracy keeps companies from efficiently regulating spend, and also attributing conversion values to the right source/mediums.
 One of the methods of correcting this disconnect is using an attribution model that is designed with a brand’s conversion path in mind.
 Attribution models assign different weights to the touchpoints within each customer journey, but which touchpoints they assign a value too is determined by the model.
 For example, a last-click attribution model gives 100% of the credit to the last touchpoint before a customer converts, whereas a linear attribution model’s credit is distributed evenly across all touchpoints.